Syllabus for MKR-700

 All activities will receive a numerical grade of 0–100.
 You will receive a score of 0 for any work not submitted.
 Your final grade in the course will be a letter grade.
 Letter grade equivalents for numerical grades are as follows:

-To receive credit for the course, you must earn a letter grade of C or better (for an area of study course) or D or better (for a non area of study course), based on the weighted average of all assigned course work (e.g., exams, assignments, discussion postings, projects, etc.).
-You will receive a score of 0 for any work not submitted.
+To receive credit for the course, you must earn a letter grade of C or higher on the weighted average of all assigned course work (e.g., assignments, discussion postings, projects).
+Graduate students must maintain a B average overall to remain in good academic standing.

 To succeed in this course, take the following first steps: